matanou/Maths-AA-HL-Second-IA---Average-Distance-Between-Two-Random-Points-in-an-n-Dimensional-Unit-Cube/README.md

-# Maths-AA-HL-Second-IA---Average-Distance-Between-Two-Random-Points-in-an-n-Dimensional-Unit-Cube
-Analytical and computational investigation of the expected distance between two random points in an n-dimensional unit cube.

 # Maths AA HL Second IA — Average Distance Between Two Random Points in an *n*-Dimensional Unit Cube

 This repository contains all the analytical derivations, LaTeX source files, Python code, and numerical verifications used in my **IB Mathematics: Analysis and Approaches HL Internal Assessment (IA)**.